aws-samples/aws-hpc-tutorials/content/03-Cluster/02-odcr.md

 tags: ["tutorial", "cloud9", "ParallelCluster"]
 ---

 On-Demand Capacity Reservation (ODCR) is a tool for reserving capacity without having to launch and run the instances.
-For capacity constrained instances like the `p4d.24xlarge`, this is **the only way** to launch them.
+For capacity constrained instances like the `p4d.24xlarge`, this is typically **the only way** to launch them.

 In this section we'll show you how to either: